tom-howard/ros2/docs/course/part3.md

 ---
 title: "Part 3: Beyond the Basics"
-description: Execute ROS applications more efficiently using launch files.
+description: Execute ROS applications more efficiently using launch files, and learn how to affect the behaviour of nodes during run-time using parameters.
 Learn about the LiDAR sensor, the data that it generates, and see the benefits of this for tools like "SLAM".
 ---

 ## Introduction